aureus123/catalogs/tycho2/README.md

 # Cross identifications with Tycho-2 catalogue

 Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues.
 Designation are for DM (BD/SD/CD) and other old catalogues.
 In the case of PPM stars, DM designation are taken from their DM column.
-In north hemisphere, also BD stars (from -1 to +19) are used.
+In north hemisphere, also BD stars (up to +19) are used.
 In south hemisphere, also CD and CPD stars are used.
 In the case designations for GC (Catálogo General Argentino), OA (Oeltzen-Argelander catalogue), U (Yarnall-Frisby USNO), ZC (Gould's Zone catalogue), G (Gilliss catalogue) or G2 (2do.
 Catálogo General Argentino) are present, they are used instead of CD/CPD.

+For north hemisphere, there are 212485 BD and 4456 U stars summarizing 216941 identifications.
+For south hemisphere, there are 34339 GC, 5213 ZC, 13352 OA, 1368 U, 9087 G, 2593 G2, 495904 CD, 6368 BD, 77214 SD and 79701 CPD stars summarizing 725139 identifications.

 ### Shortcomings of the current approach

 Since all identifications are performed just by angular distance thresholds, misidentifications might happen.
-On the other hand, some BD/SD stars are missing in the south hemisphere; the same happens for the other old catalogues GC/OA/U/ZC/G/G2, they are reported only if a PPM/CD star is cross-matched with them.
+On the other hand, some BD/SD stars are missing in the south hemisphere; the same happens for the other old catalogues GC/OA/U/ZC/G/G2, since they are reported only if a PPM/CD star is cross-matched with them.
 Files *cross_gc.cpp* and *cross_thome.cpp* do the cross-identifications between PPM/CD/CPD and GC/OA/U/ZC/G/G2.